Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface

+In Fig.~\ref{fig:mua}(a), we can confirm $\mu_\mathrm{d}$ is an increasing function of $\rho_s/\rho_g$.
+This tendency is similar to the relation between $\delta/R$ and $\rho_s/\rho_g$ shown in Fig.~\ref{fig:fitdepth}.
+As a result, we find a proportional relation,

+where $C_\mathrm{d} = 0.49$ is a fitting parameter (Fig.~\ref{fig:mud_rho}).
+Since $\delta/R$ is scaled by $(\rho_s/\rho_g)^{3/4}$ [Eq.\ref{eq:d_scaling}], this relation is equivalent to $\mu_\mathrm{d} \sim (\rho_s/\rho_g)^{3/4}$ shown in the inset of Fig.~\ref{fig:mud_rho}.
+In general, drag force can be proportional to the contacting or cross-sectional area of the moving object.
+For example, Pacheco-Vázquez and Ruiz-Suárez revealed the linear relation between the drag force of an intruder into a granular medium and a cross-sectional area~\cite{F.Pacheco:2009}.
+In this regard, Eq.~(\ref{eq:mud_delta}) probably means the dissipative granular drag force is proportional to the contact area ($\sim \delta R$) in the current experimental setup.
+In the translational motion, grains of contacting cross-sectional region have to be removed.
+Therefore, we consider $\mu_\mathrm{d}\sim \delta$.
+However, $\mu_\mathrm{s}$ is independent of $\delta$, and the actual slipping surface could be independent of $\delta$.
+To further discuss the issue, precise measurements of the contacting area and deformed groove are necessary.

 When the sphere's density is very large, deep penetration will be observed and the precise measurement of the sphere's motion becomes quite difficult.
-Indeed, the stainless steel sphere's motion can not be measured in this study, mainly due to the deep penetration.
-In this sense, the frictional characterization discussed so far could be applicable only to the shallow penetration case.
-When the density ratio $\rho_s/\rho_g$ or $\alpha$ becomes very large, penetration might be dominant than the rolling up.
-In such situation, even the qualitative behavior might show intrinsically different tendency than the rolling-up motion discussed in this study.
-As discussed above, the glass sphere rolling up $\alpha\simeq20^{\circ}$ slope is probably close to the penetration regime.
+In such a situation, even the qualitative behavior might show intrinsically different tendency.
+In this sense, the frictional characterization discussed so far can be applicable only to the shallow penetration case.

-Furthermore, the measured friction coefficients can not be directly compared with the bulk friction coefficients (as material properties) based on the Amontons-Coulomb law~(e.g.,~\cite{Kawamura:2012}).
+Furthermore, the measured friction coefficients cannot be directly compared with the bulk friction coefficients (as material properties) that are based on the Amontons-Coulomb law~(e.g.,~\cite{Kawamura:2012}).
 Of course, we consider that the granular friction defined and measured in this study must be different from such conventional ones although all the friction coefficients can be regarded as certain constants under the current experimental conditions.
 Much more systematic comparison should be performed in the future study.